 “Learners can ask to speak to a particular champion with whom they feel more at ease.
 There is at least one champion on site at all times.”

 3. Staff are formally qualified in mental health

 tpm has made a commitment to getting its staff formally qualified to support learners’ mental health.
 Several staff have already achieved their level 2 certificate in Understanding Children and Young People’s Mental Health, with several more currently working towards it.
 This means we have the professional skills needed to provide the correct support.
 This is vitally important in the area of mental health where the way staff respond to learners who confide in them can make a critical difference to their wellbeing.

 On a day-to-day basis, we provide tea, coffee and toast to learners which provides the opportunity for them to to sit down and speak to staff.
 This allows us to check in with learners and for them to speak freely.
 We first did this in 2018 during Time To Talk Week and it has been a very effective, informal way of making the learners feel supported.

 5. Topical issues

 Brian Quinn, director at tpm says: “Young people face pressure and stress from so many sources, with social media featuring highly.
-We pride ourselves on how we are promoting positive messages about the steps students can take for themselves and others to create a healthy and happy environment for learning.
-We don’t want a single student to fall through the net and not achieve their very best.”
+We pride ourselves on how we are promoting positive messages about the steps learners can take for themselves and others to create a healthy and happy environment for learning.
+We don’t want a single learner to fall through the net and not achieve their very best.”

-Any tpm student who feels their mental or emotional wellbeing is suffering needs to know they are not alone.
+Any tpm learner who feels their mental or emotional wellbeing is suffering needs to know they are not alone.
 If you are concerned about your mental health, please let one of our mental health champions know.
 Starting a confidential discussion with one of them can be the first step in feeling better.